President’s Perspective: Being Among It

 As we all know, election season is here.
 Last month I had the pleasure (and I do mean that sincerely) to represent the Master Builders of Iowa Chapter at a national Associated General Contractors Leadership Conference in Washington D.C.
 The event was filled with learning, fellowship, programming, awards, and visits to Capitol Hill.
 I left encouraged.
 All of the elected officials we interacted with seemed human, reasonable, thoughtful, curious, and genuine.
 This isn’t the vibe I get from a seat at home through any of the means of media that we consume.
 It helped to be among it.
 I believe I see better who it is, and I am now hopeful that policy makers we elect as a nation will make it work for us.
 All of us.

 I was just meeting with a consulting engineer the other day who has been at his craft for many years.
-He has experience, and I believe a really good teaching dimeanor.
+He has experience, and I believe a really good teaching demeanor.
 While he has an office, he finds himself posting up more and more in the work area with his team to foster interaction.
 He wants to be available for their questions and he wants to also be around when they don’t have questions to see how they are getting along, and to teach them new things they haven’t yet experienced.
 His statement was striking: “I had worked my entire career to have an office, and I find myself now being out of it more and more to be with my team.”

 Mike Espeset